golang/vscode-go/docs/settings.md

 ### `go.buildFlags`

 Flags to `go build`/`go test` used during build-on-save or running tests. (e.g. ["-ldflags='-s'"]) This is propagated to the language server if `gopls.build.buildFlags` is not specified.
+### `go.testBinary`
+Alternative binary to use in place of `go` when calling `<bin> test`, in case you need have some additonal wrapper script needed for testing.
+Will be called instead of `go` so must support normal test args.

 ### `go.buildOnSave (deprecated)`

 Enable the Go language server (`#go.useLanguageServer#`) to diagnose compile errors.